-- Day 32: Trek back to Dhulo Bukhing.
+- Day 32: Climb down to Dhulo Bukhing.

 - Day 33: Trek back to Lete.

-- Day 40: Transfer to the international airport for your final departure.
+- Day 37: Transfer to airport for your final departure.

 - Trekking Trail Nepal’s tour, climbing and trekking leader, porters, permit fees, ground transfer, garbage deposit.